webix-hub/docs/data/api/refs/ui.uploader.md

 }}

-@seodescr:

-- See more information about Webix [UI Framework](https://webix.com) and [javascript file uploader](https://webix.com/widget/uploader/) there.

 @metadescr: This page describes methods, events and properties that you can use while working with the Uploader UI widget to configure its behavior and appearance.
 @doctitle: Uploader UI widget API reference: methods, events, properties etc.